Electric-Coin-Company/tfl-book/src/introduction/a-path-to-pos-zcash.md

 ## A Proof-of-Stake Transition Path

 Given that context, we envision a "path" within the Zcash Tech-Tree for transitioning Zcash to PoS.
-At the top-level we propose this path contains at least two major milestones:
+At the top level we propose that this path contain at least two major milestones:

 1. Transitioning from current Zcash PoW to a hybrid PoW/PoS system.
 2. Transitioning from a hybrid PoW/PoS system to pure PoS.